Stefania is a Reader in Modern and Contemporary Literature.

 Research and knowledge exchange

-Stefania currently supervises research projects on sport in contemporary American fiction, and post-9/11 representations of terrorism.
+Stefania is currently supervising a doctorate on Victoria Holt.
+Recent project supervised to completion include a Ph.D. on sport in contemporary American fiction, and an MRes on post-9/11 representations of terrorism.

 Teaching and subject expertise

 At undergraduate level, this year Stefania teaches ‘Critical Approaches to English Literature’ (Single Honours Year 1) and 'Mad, Sad and Bad: Women in American Literature' (Year 2).
 She also teaches the MA module ‘Modern and Contemporary Literature of Childhood’, and supervises a number of dissertations in 20th- and 21st century literature.

 She has been the Programme Director for English Literature Combined Honours for three years (2011-2014).